-McIlroy to 'shield myself from outside noise'
+McIlroy will get career Grand Slam done - Woods

 |Coverage: Live text commentary of all four rounds on BBC Sport website.
 Live radio commentary on Thursday from 20:00 BST and Friday from 21:00, on Saturday from 21:00 and Sunday from 20:00

+Woods, who won his fifth Green Jacket in 2019, added: "A lot of things have to happen to win at this golf course, a lot of things have to go right and Rory has shown over the years that he has learned how to play this golf course.
+You just have to understand how to play.

+"He's been there.
+Last year he made a great run and put himself there but I think it is just a matter of time."

-Rory McIlroy has said he will try to stay clear of "outside noise" as he prepares for his latest bid to complete the career Grand Slam by winning the Masters this week.
+McIlroy has said he will try to stay clear of "outside noise" and putting himself in a "bubble" is key to his preparation at Augusta.

-This year is McIlroy's ninth attempt to become the sixth player to win all four major championship titles.

-The Northern Irishman, 33, says that putting himself in a "bubble" is key to his preparation at Augusta.

-"I try to shield myself from it," he said when asked about expectations.

 Speaking to BBC Sport Northern Ireland, the world number two added that he tends not to read news articles or watch the build-up to the year's first major on television.